Thorium1764/OSDev/README.md

 ## How to Run:
 ### Linux:
-Run `make.sh` and run it in Qemu or another VM of your choice.
+Run `make` and then `./run.sh`.

 ### MacOS:
 Probably the same as on Linux.

 ### Windows:
 Absolutely no idea.
+Maybe it works in WSL?

 ### Real Hardware:
 What are you doing.